vichi99/MicroPython/led_bed/README.md

 # Installation

 - Connecting with the device and deploying scripts is described [here.](https://github.com/vichi99/ESP8266/blob/master/Deploy_MicroPython_scripts.md)
-    - Use `firmware-combined.bin` for flash nodemcu
+    - Use `firmware-combined.bin` for flash nodemcu.

 - Make config file from `config.json.example` to `config.json`.